EMDK/xamarin-docs/edge/source/guide/reference/EMDKList.md

-#EMDK For Android API List
+#EMDK For Xamarin API List

 ## Core and ProfileManager APIs
 The following APIs are to be used to process EMDK features and profiles using the [Profile Manager](../guide/profiles/usingwizard) as well as getting information about the EMDK.